95% of the World’s developers don’t have the skills or experience to work for a Series A (or later) company.

-Every successful project is a product of consistent mini-pivots based on a relentless collection of data.
-This is antithetical to the very essence of the outsourcer model.
+Every successful project is a product of Consistent Mini-Pivots based on a relentless collection of data.

 Too often I hear younger founders say something like, “We failed because of _______ but we learned a lot!”

 At my first startup Five9 we were the David versus multiple Goliaths, so we had to come up with a 10x better product with a 3x better marketing strategy using the CMP model with our engineers and marketer.

-Based on this 10x product + 3x marketing combination we grew from $0 to $10 Million in annual recurring revenues within 24 months. $20 Million in just 35 months.
-Quite frankly it felt easy.
-It was fun (while our competitors used words like “grinding,” to describe their lives).
+Based on CMP grew from $0 to $10 Million in annual recurring revenues within 24 months. $20 Million in just 35 months.
+Quite frankly it felt easy, it was fun (while our competitors used words like “grinding,” to describe their lives).

 It just happens that CMP is the exact opposite of how outsourcers operate profitably – they have to give you the cheapest developers for the highest price taking the most amount of shortcuts.